Jeannine Meulemans: Career

 In 1980, the IJF for the first time organized the World Judo Championships for women, which were to be held in New York City in Madison Square Garden.
 Expectations were that the -56 category would end in a final between Meulemans and here main rival, 5-fold European champion Gerda Winklbauer from Austria.
 However, during the championship, Meulemans unexpectedly lost a match with kōka against the French Marie-Paule Panza, but won all of her other matches hence securing a bronze medal.
 Her success was, however, eclipsed by a previously largely unknown junior member of the Belgian team, named Ingrid Berghmans, who surprised everyone by winning gold in the Open category, hence becoming Belgium's first judo world champion ever.
 For the young Berghmans this was also the start of her rise to glory, and the first of what would eventually amount to six world titles and eleven world championship medals.

 In 1982 Meulemans obtained her sandan black belt during what were to be the final joined national rank exams of the Vlaamse Judo Federatie (VJF) and the Ligue Francophone de Judo, acting under the Belgian Judo Federation umbrella.
 The exams were held in Etterbeek (ESC), Brussels, before a national jury consisting of Jean-Marie Falise, Marcel Clause, Marcel Degroote, and presided by Abe Ichirō, 8th dan from the Kōdōkan in Japan.
 At that occasion she was praised by Abe Ichirō, for obtaining the highest score among all candidates irrespective of gender.

 In 1983 Meulemans retired from competitive judo after winning her 10th successive national title, though at club level she continued to remain for years a technically inspiring judo training partner to Sonja Maes and Carl De Crée, then the club's two other active judo champions.

 Meulemans currently holds the rank of 6th dan.
 In August 2012, following the death of her husband and former coach Felix De Smedt, she took over his role in becoming president of the Royal Judo and Karate Academy Bushido-Kwai Mechelen.

 Today, the name of Meulemans and most other Belgian women's judo pioneers has been largely forgotten, and the current judo public is more familiar with the later generation of successful Belgian women's judo champions, such as Ingrid Berghmans (Olympic Champion, 6-fold World Champion, 7-fold European Champion, double Belgian National Champion), Ulla Werbrouck (7-fold European Champion and 7-fold Belgian National Champion), and Gella Vandecaveye (double World Champion, 7-fold European Champion, and 14-fold Belgian National Champion).
-However, it are, particularly, Meulemans and Marie-France Mill who are the true pioneers of Belgium's international women's judo successes, with Meulemans deserving recognition as still the finest female Belgian judo technician to date.
-Unfortunately for both, their careers predated the start of Olympic women's judo and only barely overlapped with the very first Women's Judo World Championships.
+However, it is, particularly, Meulemans and Marie-France Mill who played a pioneering role in Belgium's international women's judo successes, with Meulemans recognised as the finest female Belgian judo technician to date.
+Their careers predated the start of Olympic women's judo and only barely overlapped with the very first Women's Judo World Championships.